ethanolivertroy/okta-inspector/README.md

 4. Give your token a meaningful name and copy the generated value
 5. Use this token with the `--token` option or `OKTA_API_TOKEN` environment variable

+### Creating a Read-Only API Token

+Okta API tokens inherit the permissions of the user account that creates them.
+To generate a token with read-only access, create and use a dedicated user with the Read-only Administrator role:

+1. In the Okta Admin Console, go to **Directory → Administrators**.
+2. Click **Add Administrator**, then select or create a new user for API access.
+3. Assign the **Read-only Administrator** role to this user.
+4. Log out and sign in as the dedicated read-only user.
+5. Navigate to **Security → API → Tokens**, click **Create Token**, and copy the token value.
+6. Use this token with the `--token` option or `OKTA_API_TOKEN` environment variable.

+Key Points:
+- Tokens always act with the permissions of their creator; if the user’s role changes or is deactivated, the token’s permissions change or the token becomes invalid.
+- Certain API endpoints may require higher privileges not included in the Read-only Administrator role.

 ## Audit Checklist
 For detailed audit checklist and manual evaluation steps, see [okta-evaluation-guide.md](okta-evaluation-guide.md).
 ## Saving Outpus and Filtering Data